 Flow Study Ground Rules; and

-Flow Study Strategic Plan and Schedule; and
+Flow Study Strategic Plan and Schedule (working document); and

-Additional related process documents (project master table, technical work group list, project questionnaire, etc.)
+Additional related process documents (project master table, technical work group (TWG) list, project questionnaire, etc.)

-The Flow Study process will involve numerous subcontracted products such as assessments, modeling, preliminary designs, etc. that will be necessary for development of a final report.
-Following steering committee receipt and approval of various sub-contracted products, the contractor will receive, collate, and comprehensively manage all products from Flow Study tasks.
-Contractor will communicate with Flow Study sub-contractors, technical work groups and Co-Leads as necessary to understand and document the application of each product in the final flow study report.
-In the process of comprehensively reviewing and managing products, the contractor may recommend the steering committee subcontract additional products as deemed necessary to produce a Flow Study Report which sequentially documents a decision process including initial project identification, screening, analysis and final project recommendations.
+The Flow Study process will involve numerous subcontracted products and TWG-developed products such as assessments, modeling, project profiles, preliminary designs, etc. that will be necessary for development of a final report.
+The contractor will:

+Receive, collate, and comprehensively manage all products from Flow Study tasks;

+Communicate with Steering Committee, Flow Study sub-contractors, technical work groups and Co-Leads as necessary to understand and document the application of each product in the final flow study report;

+Recommend additional products or processes necessary to produce a Flow Study Report which sequentially documents a decision process including initial project identification, screening, analysis and final project recommendations; and

+Present project and product status updates and, utilizing the Strategic Plan and Schedule working document, recommend adjustments as necessary to meet deadlines.

 Flow Study Facilitation

-Contractor will convene and facilitate steering committee meetings.
-Meetings will be held on an “as needed basis” but a minimum of four (4) meetings per calendar year are anticipated.
+Steering committee meetings will be held on an “as needed basis” but a minimum of four (4) meetings per calendar year are anticipated.
 Meetings are typically coordinated via e-Mail (Doodle Poll) and held at the Walla Walla Community College’s Water and Environment Center during normal business hours (9-12AM or 1-4PM).

+Contractor will provide the following facilitation services:

+Convene and facilitate steering committee meetings;

-Contractor will be responsible for developing draft and final agendas, identifying and disseminating pertinent information to steering committee members, and documenting meeting outcomes.
+Develop draft and final agendas;

+Identify and disseminate pertinent information to steering committee members; and

+Document meeting outcomes.

 Report Writing

-Contractor will document the process and outcomes of the Flow Study into a final Report.
+Contractor will document the process and outcomes of the Flow Study into a final Report due June 30, 2017.
 A project planning process which culminates in final flow project package recommendations by the steering committee will be thoroughly documented with rationale for all sequential decisions regarding project identification, screening, analysis and final recommendations.
 The final report shall also include an outline of recommended next steps to continue the process towards design and implementation.
 Contractor will complete and present a review draft of the report to the steering committee followed by a final Flow Study Report.

 Selection Criteria